-The DAOM program is designed to bring your TCM practice to the highest level.
+The DAOM is the highest level terminal degree in America.
+The program is designed to bring your TCM practice to the highest level.
 Expert TCM practitioners, clinical specialists and Western MD's present a stimulating and rigorous curriculum.
 Through extensive clinical training, exposure to research, and in-depth-instruction in a specialty of your choice you can bring your knowledge, skills and practice to a new level of expertise.
 Hospitals such as Kaiser Permanente and Highland Hospital, research centers such as NIH, and universities such as Stanford, already recognize and seek DAOM graduates.